 In April 2010, an affiliate of our sponsor purchased an aggregate of 5,000,000 founder shares for an aggregate purchase price of \$25,000.
 In July 2012, we issued 376,344 shares of our common stock to a third party as consideration for services performed.
 In February 2020, the third party forfeited 257,649 shares of our common stock and we effectuated a recapitalization of our common stock into two classes (intended to qualify as a "reorganization" under Section 368(a)(1)(E) of the Internal Revenue Code of 1986, as amended).
 All founder shares, which represented all of the common stock issued and outstanding as of that date, were re-designated as Class B common stock and we created a new Class A common stock.
 In February 2020, we also effected a 0.8425-for-1 reverse stock split resulting in an aggregate of 4,312,500 founder shares.
 On August 14, 2020, our sponsor forfeited an aggregate of 2,833,333 shares of Class B Common Stock to the Company for no consideration, and each of Nautilus and HB Strategies purchased from the Company 1,379,167 shares of Class B Common Stock for a purchase price of \$2,043 (or an aggregate purchase price of \$4,086).
 In January 2021, three initial stockholders of the Company forfeited an aggregate of 718,750 shares of Class B common stock at no cost, which we cancelled, resulting in an aggregate of 3,593,750 founder shares outstanding and held by our initial stockholders.
-On January 29, 2021, we effectuated a 1.2-for-1 forward stock split, resulting in an aggregate of 4,312,500 shares held by our Sponsor, Nautilus and HB Strategies (up to 562,500 of which are subject to forfeiture by our initial stockholders to the extent that the underwriters' over-allotment is not exercised in full).
+Of the total 3,593,750 Class B shares held by our initial stockholders, an aggregate of up to 468,750 are subject to forfeiture by our sponsor, Nautilus and HB Strategies, on a pro rata basis, if the underwriters' over-allotment option is not exercised in full.
 The number of founder shares issued and outstanding was determined based on the expectation that such founder shares would represent 20% of the outstanding shares upon completion of this offering.
+If we increase or decrease the size of the offering we will effect a stock dividend or a share contribution back to capital or other appropriate mechanism, as applicable, with respect to our Class B common stock immediately prior to the consummation of the offering in such amount as to maintain the ownership of our initial stockholders at 20% of the issued and outstanding shares of our common stock upon the consummation of this offering.
 Up to 468.750 founder shares are subject to forfeiture by our sponsor, Nautilus and HB Strategies on a pro rata basis depending on the extent to which the underwriters' over-allotment option is exercised.
 The founder shares (including the Class A common stock issuable upon exercise thereof) may not, subject to certain limited exceptions, be transferred, assigned or sold by the holders.

-Our sponsor, Nautilus and HB Strategies have committed to purchase an aggregate of 4,680,000 warrants (or 5,175,000 private placement warrants if the underwriters' over-allotment option is exercised in full) for an aggregate purchase price of \$4,680,000 (or \$5,175,000 if the underwriters' over-allotment option is exercised in full), in a private placement that will occur simultaneously with the closing of this offering.
+Our sponsor, Nautilus and HB Strategies have committed to purchase an aggregate of 4,180,000 warrants (or 4,600,000 private placement warrants if the underwriters' over-allotment option is exercised in full) for an aggregate purchase price of \$4,180,000 (or \$4,600,000 if the underwriters' over-allotment option is exercised in full), in a private placement that will occur simultaneously with the closing of this offering.